mitmedialab/PRG-Group-Map/README.md

 A terminal window (also know as a _command line_) should be visible at the bottom of your screen.

-It should currently be executing a series of commands to setup your development environment and then eventually start a [development server]() to host the Group Map website (which will remain running).
+It should currently be executing a series of commands to setup your development environment and then eventually start a [development server](#development-server) to host the Group Map website (which will keep running).

 If you'd like to run any commands, you should open a new terminal, either using buttons in the terminal UI, or by clicking on the "hamburger" menu on the top left and select _Terminal_ > _New Terminal_.